-A wonderful Carnevale treat from Naples, a quick, easy and light cake made with semolina flour and fresh ricotta cheese.
+A wonderful Carnevale treat from Naples, a quick, easy, and light cake made with semolina flour and fresh ricotta cheese.
 It's something like a lighter, crustless cheesecake.

-- Venetian Carnival Fritters (Fritole veneziane)
+- Venetian Carnival Fritters (Fritole Veneziane)

-Round sugar-dusted doughnuts flavored with rum and lemon zest and contain pine nuts and raisins.
+Round sugar-dusted doughnuts flavored with rum and lemon zest contain pine nuts and raisins.
 Sometimes they are filled with custard, zabaglione, or flavored creams,

-- Baked Sweet Ravioli with Ricotta and Chocolate Chip Filling (Tortelli dolci)
+- Baked Sweet Ravioli With Ricotta and Chocolate Chip Filling (Tortelli Dolci)

 An unusual Italian Carnevale-time treat that is baked, rather than fried.
 They are relatively quick and easy to make, with a cannoli-like filling.

-- Sicilian Fried Sweets with Honey and Pine Nuts (Pignolata)
+- Sicilian Fried Sweets With Honey and Pine Nuts (Pignolata)

 A ring formed out of small (about the size of a hazelnut), deep-fried balls of dough that have been tossed in hot honey.
 The ring is then sprinkled with nuts and colorful candy confetti or sprinkles.
 It's quite similar to the Neapolitan Christmas sweet known as struffoli.